Sean-Bradley/R3F-Pack/README.md

 ## Boilerplate

 I have many boilerplate branches that use `R3F-pack` by default.
-You can have a ready-made project to begin from by following these commands.
+You can have a ready-made project to begin from by following these commands instead.

 ```bash
 git clone https://github.com/Sean-Bradley/React-Three-Fiber-Boilerplate.git